aquasecurity/tracee/docs/building/environment.md

   	--input-tracee format:json
   ```

-Now, in your host's bash shell, execute: `strace /bin/ls` and observe tracee
+Now, in your host's bash shell, execute: `sudo strace /bin/ls` and observe tracee
 warning you about a possible risk (with its Anti-Debugging signature).

 Now, for **more patient readers** ...